AhauBioinformatics/PDDGCN/README.md

 ## Contact

-Please feel free to contact us if you need any help: xiaosongwang@ahau.edu.cn
+Please feel free to contact us if you need any help: zhenyuyue@ahau.edu.cn